trishume/trishume.github.com/_posts/2016-03-24-eye-tracker-reviews-pupil-labs-tobii-eyex-eye-tribe-tobii-x2-30.md

 The [Tobii EyeX](http://www.tobii.com/xperience/) (or the identical Steelseries Sentry) is an incredible consumer eye tracker.
 One downside is it only works on Windows, but I've gotten around this by running the EyeX software in a VMWare Fusion VM and [piping the data to my mac over UDP](https://gist.github.com/trishume/b25492f25fc8ebe01dd9).
 Two caveats are that in order to switch to the mac and have tracking continue you have to [lock the
 VM's screen resolution](http://dannyman.toldme.com/2014/05/15/vmware-retina-thunderbolt-constant-resolution/).
-Also if the load gets two high on the VM sometimes the tracker will stop and take a couple seconds before it automatically restarts, this is only an issue in VMs and can be mostly avoided by running no other programs on the Windows VM.
+Also if the load gets too high on the VM sometimes the tracker will stop and take a couple seconds before it automatically restarts, this is only an issue in VMs and can be mostly avoided by running no other programs on the Windows VM.

+**Edit 2016/11/14:** Tobii has now announced the [Eye Tracker 4C](https://tobiigaming.com/eye-tracker-4c/) which is their new consumer eye tracker.
+It includes an ASIC for on-device processing which lowers CPU load and only needs USB 2.0 bandwidth.
+This probably solves the USB 3.0 VM crashing issues I experienced.
+It also has head tracking, but I have no idea how accurate it is.
+I may get one when it comes out, if so I'll write about it here.

 #### Pros:
 - Extremely robust to head motion: your calibration will last practically forever.
 You can move your head around as much as you want and still maintain decent (2-3 degrees accuracy) tracking.